Gardens

 Hotel Chinzanso Tokyo has always strived to be an oasis in the heart of the city.
 Thanks to its expansive garden spreading over a historical hill, not only does it bring nature and the seasons closer to us, but it also serves as a gateway to Japanese culture.
 Visit at any time of the year, and you’ll be able to enjoy soothing seasonal sites along with special events and menus that let you experience the seasons through all five senses.

 Taking inspiration from the traditional Japanese calendar, in which a year has not four but 24 seasonal divisions, Hotel Chinzanso Tokyo invites its guests to experience seven different seasons every year, each one with its own features and highlights.
-In 2022, the hotel celebrates its 70th anniversary and each season will be marked with memorable events.

 Camellia Season (January to February)